 - 2 bunches radishes, tops and tails trimmed off, and cut in half

 - 2 tablespoons avocado or olive oil, divided

 - 1 tablespoon chopped rosemary

-Line a large cookie sheet with foil.
+Line a large cookie sheet with foil or parchment paper.
 Place kohlrabi and radishes in one bowl and onion in another bowl.
 Sprinkle 1/2 tablespoon of olive oil over the onions and mix with your hands to spread the oil over all the pieces.
 Spread the onions on the prepared cookie sheet and roast in a 450 degree oven for 8 – 10 ten minutes or until the edges start to brown.
 In the meantime measure the remaining oil into a small bowl and add the garlic and rosemary and mix.
 Pour mixture over the kohlrabi and radishes and mix with hands to coat all the pieces.
 Spread the kohlrabi and radishes amoung the onions turning the radishes cut side down.
 Sprinkle with salt.
-Roast for an additional 20 – 30 minutes until lightly browned and tender.
+Roast for an additional 30 – 35 minutes or until lightly browned making sure the kohlrabi is very tender and sweet.
 This is high heat so keep an eye on them so they don’t burn.